 - b.
 Obtain and file a copy of a National Pollution Discharge Elimination System (NPDES) Permit from the U.S. Environmental Protection Agency (EPA), if necessary.
 The Board shall also be provided a copy of the Stormwater Pollution Prevention Plan (SWPPP) submitted along with the NPDES filing. - c.
 Submit to the Board for review and administrative approval Final Engineering Drawings and Plans ("Final Plans"), such approval to be that the plans conform to the requirements of this Comprehensive Permit and incorporate the relevant conditions herein.
-The Final Plans shall also incorporate all relevant conditions herein and requirements not otherwise waived by this decision of permitting agencies having jurisdiction.
+The Final Plans shall also incorporate all relevant conditions and requirements of permitting agencies having jurisdiction.
 Applicable sheets of the Final Plans shall be signed and sealed by the Professional Land Surveyor of record, the Professional (Civil) Engineer of record, and a Registered Landscape Architect.
 Final Architectural Plans shall be stamped by a Registered Architect.
 The Final Plans shall be submitted to the Board at least forty-five (45) days prior to the anticipated date of commencement of building construction or submission of an application for building permits, whichever is earlier (the "Final Site Plan Submission Date"). - d.
-Submit to the Board for its administrative approval, a landscaping plan with the Final Plans in substantial conformance with the Planting Plan included in the Approved Plans, signed and sealed by a Registered Landscape Architect or Civil Engineer, depicting the following: - i.
+Submit to the Board for its administrative approval, a landscaping plan with the Final Plans, signed and sealed by a Registered Landscape Architect, depicting the following: - i.
 Overall planting plan that includes a demarcation of clearing and the limits of work; - ii.
-Planting plans for the access drive showing shade trees and lighting fixture locations, as applicable;
+Planting plans for drives showing shade trees and lighting fixture locations; - iii.
+Plans of walkways in open space and recreation areas; - iv.
+Prototype planting plans for each building that include shade trees (minimum caliper 3"), ornamental trees (minimum caliper 3"), shrubs, and groundcovers; - v.
+Prototype screening plans for dumpsters, depicting plantings and fencing; - vi.
+Planting details for coniferous and deciduous shade trees (minimum caliper 3"), ornamental trees (minimum caliper 3"), and shrubs;